 Conclusion.

-The war taught the Germans that Tanganyikans were no longer ready to continue living under colonialism, making the Germans to change their oppressive measures, in order to avoid another bloodshed to their people like what happened during majimaji.
+The war taught the Germans that Tanganyikans were no longer ready to continue living under colonialism, making the Germans to change their oppressive measures, in order to avoid another bloodshed to their people as it happened during majimaji war.

-Finally Tanganyika gained independence in 1961, but the contribution from majimaji war could not go unnoticed.
+In the end, people of Tanganyika regained independence in 1961, but the contribution from majimaji war could not go unnoticed.

 Related topics;